viamrobotics/docs/docs/manage/CLI.md

 {{% /tab %}}
 {{< /tabs >}}

-To later update the Viam CLI tool, you can use the steps above to reinstall the latest version.
+To later update the Viam CLI tool on Linux, use the steps above to reinstall the latest version. to later update the Viam CLI tool on macOS, run `brew upgrade viamrobotics/brews/viam`.

 ## Authenticate